pavan-sai-11/ACM-TASKS/CNN/README.md

 Main libraries used:

 - TensorFlow / Keras
 - NumPy
 - Matplotlib
 - Seaborn
 - OpenCV
 - Scikit-learn

 ---

 ## 🚀 Future Improvements

-Potential improvements for this project include:
+Possible improvements for this project include:

-- Applying transfer learning models such as ResNet or EfficientNet
+- Applying transfer learning models such as **ResNet** or **EfficientNet**
 - Increasing dataset size using advanced augmentation
-- Hyperparameter optimization
+- Hyperparameter tuning
-- Deploying the model as a web-based inspection tool
+- Deploying the trained model as a web-based inspection tool

 ---